tohamybasha/RISK-Game-Player-vs-AI-Agent/README.md

 # RISK-Game-Player-vs-AI-Agent
-The famous RISK game applied on Egypt map and played against AI agents with several search algorithms.
+The famous RISK game applied on Egypt and USA maps and played against AI agents with several search algorithms.

 # GUI
 Developed using JavaFX.